The following information was provided by The Coleman Law Firm, PLLC and is a revision of information provided as a public service by The Florida Bar.

 21. WHAT IF THERE IS A REVOCABLE LIVING TRUST?

-1. WHAT IS FLORIDA PROBATE?
+1. WHAT IS PROBATE IN FLORIDA?

-Florida probate law also establishes a non-administration proceeding called "Disposition of Personal Property Without Administration."
+Florida law also establishes a non-administration proceeding called "Disposition of Personal Property Without Administration."
 (Back to the Top)

 2. WHAT ARE FLORIDA PROBATE ASSETS?